Foreign policy of the second Trump administration: Analysis

 A 2025 Pew Research Center study found that more than half in 19 of 24 countries surveyed, said they lack confidence in Trump's leadership of world affairs, with views about Trump differing sharply along ideological and partisan lines.

 Among 24 surveyed countries, Trump's 2025 ratings trailed those of Joe Biden's 2024 ratings by an average of twelve percentage points in world affairs, though Trump fared better among right-wing populist parties in Europe.

-Trump's foreign policy was described as ignoring protocol and shunning experts in favor of personally loyal and inexperinced envoys to solve problems with "common sense and hard-nosed savvy".
-Trump's longtime friend and New York real estate developer, Steven Witkoff, was given multiple high-stakes tasks as Trump's special envoy.
+Trump's U.S. foreign policy was described by The New York Times as ignoring protocol and shunning experts in favor of personal loyalty and "common sense and hard-nosed savvy".
+Trump's longtime friend and New York real estate developer, Steven Witkoff, was appointed as a special envoy.
 Witkoff stated his inexperience was an asset that gave him fresh eyes on world conflicts, and Trump's allies derided career diplomatic, military and intelligence officers who they claimed lacked the boldness and savvy of private-sector businessmen.
-The New York Times described Trump as confusing flattery from world leaders as indicitive of their willingness to compromise their national interests.
+The newspaper described Trump as interpreting flattery from world leaders as an indication of their willingness to compromise their national interests.

-Trump favored blunt-force and strong-arm tactics with allies and adversaries to achieve his foreign policy goals, favoring hard power and dispensing with traditional American diplomatic tools.
+Trump favored harsh tactics with allies and adversaries to achieve his foreign policy goals, favoring hard power and dispensing with traditional American diplomatic tools.
+The administration expressed general opposition to international cooperation on areas such as the environment, global health, and economics, viewing such cooperation as against the national interest; it sought to reduce or end certain foreign aid, and to change relationships and policies accordingly.
 His administration dismantled or withdrew support from domestic and international organizations dedicated to advancing American soft power.
-Trump's decision to rename the United States Department of Defense to the "Department of War" was evidenced as indicative of the administration's dim view of diplomacy and playing into foreign propaganda describing America as an aggressive power.
+Trump's decision to rename the United States Department of Defense to the "Department of War" was evidenced as indicative of the administration's stance on diplomacy and playing into foreign propaganda describing America as an aggressive power.
 Foreign policy experts described the moves to shutter USAID, Voice of America, and other organizations promoting American influence as diminishing America's global influence and creating a void that was filled by China and Russia.
 His administration saw large drops in global public opinion of the United States.

-In September 2025, Pentagon leadership unveiled a draft of the National Defense Strategy which prioritized domestic and regional missions rather than combating Russia and China in a dramatic shift from prior plans.

-The administration is generally opposed to international cooperation on areas such as the environment, global health, or the economy, which it views as against the national interest; it seeks to reduce or end certain foreign aid, and to change relationships and policies accordingly.
+Polling showed large swings of global public opinion preferring China as the world's leading power, with it viewed as a stabilizing presence rather than America.
+American tariff threats against treaty allies raised doubts about U.S. commitments to its partners, and were described as potentially pushing nations to align closer to China.